 I started brining my Thanksgiving turkey a few years ago and haven't looked back.
-It's my Thanksgiving insurance policy: if I get distracted as I'm making dinner and the turkey overcooks, I know I can still count on the turkey turning out moist and flavorful.
+It's my Thanksgiving insurance policy: If I get distracted as I'm making dinner and the turkey overcooks, I know I can still count on the turkey turning out moist and flavorful.

-What is brining?
-It means making a salt water solution and submerging the turkey for about 24 hours before roasting.
+Brining means making a salt water solution and submerging the turkey for about 24 hours before roasting.
 This spa treatment helps the turkey retain more moisture during roasting and prevents it from drying out.

 A brine also gives me a chance to season the turkey with herbs and spices, especially the skin!
 Sage and citrus is one of my favorite combinations.
 It's so festive and makes the house smell amazing.

 - This technique is called wet brining.
 But you can also dry-brine your turkey.
 For this method, instead of submerging your turkey in a brine solution, you basically rub the outside with salt and let it sit for a day or so.

 Tips for Brining a Turkey

 Brining a turkey is a pretty straightforward process, but there are a few key things to keep in mind.

 - First of all, make sure your turkey hasn't already been brined or injected with a saline solution (water is ok).
 If it has, it should say so right on the packaging.
 Organic turkeys are usually a safe bet; turkeys labeled "kosher," "enhanced," or "self-basting," are usually already brined.

 - It's fine if your turkey is still partially frozen when it goes into the brine.
 It will continue to thaw in the brine solution in the fridge.